- Explore the capital's best museums and markets

 After breakfast, you'll set off on a guided tour of Thimphu.
 You'll start with the oldest temple in the city, Changangkha Lhakhang.
 Pass through Changlimithang Stadium, where you can shoot some arrows at the archery ground.
 Depending on your interest, you can make your way to other attractions such as the Motithang Takin Preserve, home to Bhutan's national animal, or the Textile Museum.
 You could also venture out on a hike to the Tango Monastery on the northern end of Thimphu Valley.

-In the afternoon, your guide will drive you across the Dochula Pass to Punakha.
+Your guide will drive you across the Dochula Pass to Punakha in the afternoon.
 When the weather is clear, you can see wonderful views of the eastern Himalayas on this route.
 You'll arrive in Punakha and visit Chimi Lhakhang, the famous fertility temple that is devoted to the "divine madman" of Buddhism, Drukpa Kinley.
 Then you'll have the evening free to relax.